The care of second victims responds to the following objectives:

 The three-stage intervention model suggested by Susan Scott is the most widespread.
-It is based on peer support, first from the unit itself and at a second level by trained peers.
+It is based on peer support, first from the unit itself (basic emotional first aid) and at a second level by trained peers.
 The third level is based on more specialised support.

-During the new corona pandemic, this model has been the basis for interventions to support frontline professionals in the care of COVID-19 patients.
+During the new corona pandemic, Scott’s model has been the basis for interventions to support frontline professionals in the care of COVID-19 patients2: